Skip to main content

 Build Your AI Governance Foundation

-The AI and Data Governance Advisory is PF TECH's standing retainer advisory for non-profit leadership teams and boards — structured facilitation to build the frameworks, policies, and confidence your organization needs to engage with AI responsibly.
+The AI and Data Governance Advisory is PF TECH's standing retainer advisory for non-profit leadership teams and boards — structured facilitation to build the frameworks, policies, and confidence your organisation needs to engage with AI responsibly.
 Not a report delivered and forgotten.
 A working engagement with your board, leadership team, and internal AI adoption lead.

 How did this land?